rteyssier/CCA_Finite_Volume/ramses_tutorial/4-visualizing-the-results.md

 We can do the same using the `gnuplot` package directly within the Linux operating system.
 For this, type in the Terminal window on `adroit`:
 ```
-$ gnuplot
+gnuplot
 ```
-You are now inside the `gnupot` program.
+You are now inside the `gnuplot` program.
 You can now type:
 ```
 gnuplot> plot "run.log" every ::::1000 u 2:3 title "initial density"
 gnuplot> replot "run.log" every ::1000 u 2:3 title "final density"